SAP-samples/cap-hana-exercises-codejam/README.md

 * [SAP Cloud Application Programming Model PowerPoint Presentation from Introduction](./slides/CAP_Small.pdf)
 * [Introduction to SAP Cloud Application Programming Model Video](https://youtu.be/T1gqalbwzHk)

+## Requirements

+The requirements to follow the exercises in this repository, including hardware and software, are detailed in the [prerequisites](prerequisites.md) file.

 ### Material organization

 The material consists of a series of exercises.
 Each exercise is meant to be independent of each other so, attendees can potential pick and choose which exercise to work on.
 Each exercise is contained in a directory, with a main 'readme' file containing the core exercise instructions, with optional supporting files, such as screenshots and sample files.